Books-Stakeholder1A Stakeholder Approach to Issues Management

 A great free resource for anyone looking to work with Indigenous Peoples including: the Indian or First Nations, Inuit, and Metis Peoples.
 The 23 tips on what not to say or do are based on real life experiences from participants in our onsite and public workshops.
 Some great ideas to help readers before that next community meeting.

-Aboriginal Peoples: Guide to Terminology eBook
+Indigenous Peoples: A Guide to Terminology – free eBook

 consultation-conundrumThe Consultation Conundrum